MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/New-MgGroupThread.md

 ## SYNOPSIS
 Start a new group conversation by first creating a thread.
-A new conversation, conversation thread, and post are created in the group.\nUse reply thread or reply post to further post to that thread.
+A new conversation, conversation thread, and post are created in the group.nUse reply thread or reply post to further post to that thread.
 Note: You can also start a new thread in an existing conversation.
 This API is available in the following national cloud deployments.